lechnerc77/myNewsWrap/README.md

 ## Overview of Episodes Season 1 (the one with the Video Podcast)

-The show notes for the episodes are contained in the [episodes](episodes) folder.
+The show notes for the episodes of Season 1 are contained in the [episodes](episodes) folder.

 | Episode        | Date       | YouTube  | AnchorFM |
 |----------------|------------|----------|----------|